Friday, June 13, 2025

 Staying Informed and Proactive

-Stay ahead of asthma by learning about new treatments and resources.
+Learn about new treatments and resources to stay ahead of asthma.
 Look into programs like UT Southwestern and Children’s Health’s North Texas-based severe asthma program.
 Attend clinic reviews to update action plans and discuss symptom trends.

 Use peak flow meters to track lung function and adjust medications as advised.
 Online tools and clinic workshops also provide ways to promote child asthma health.
 This ensures you’re ready to act at the first sign of trouble.